vishesh711/AgentLogger/tests/integration/README.md

-# Testing AgentLogger
+# Integration Testing for AgentLogger

-This README explains how to test the AgentLogger's bug detection and automatic PR creation functionality.
+This README explains how to run integration tests for the AgentLogger's bug detection and automatic PR creation functionality.

 ## Prerequisites